Masters of Command:

-The event was sponsored by European Studies, the Department of History, the College of Arts and Sciences, the Honors College, and the History Graduate Student Organization and took place Sept.
-10, 2012.
+This event was cosponsored by the Department of History, the College of Arts and Sciences, the Honors College and the History Graduate Student Organization.